SyncfusionExamples/ej2-mvc-grid-antiforgerytoken/README.md

 # Performing CRUD operation with AntiForgeryToken

+This sample explains about how to perform the CRUD operation with AntiForgeryToken in ASP.NET MVC DataGrid.

 Anti-forgery token is used between the client and server to prevent cross-site request forgery (CSRF) attack.
 For more information on preventing CSRF attack, please refer to the
 [link]( https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery?view=aspnetcore-2.1#authentication-fundamentals).